-60% of additional volume transported by Slurry Pipeline washing plant on stream The new Beni Amir 2015.
+60% of additional volume transported by Slurry Pipeline The new Beni Amir washing plant on stream 2015.
 It was designed to supply the Slurry Pipeline's head station with a treatment capacity of 12 million metric tons.
-The commissioning of facilities continued in 2016 with operations starting on the Beni Amir TSM1 destoning-screening tremie and More than 100,000 trees planted on the mining site As part of the mining rehabilitation program, over 200 people representing the entire population of the Khouribga site planted 110,000 trees on an area of 300 ha.
+The commissioning of facilities continued in 2016 with operations starting on the Beni Amir TSM1 destoning-screening tremie and 100,000 trees planted on the mining site As part of the mining rehabilitation program, over 200 people representing the entire population of the Khouribga site planted 110,000 trees on an area of 300 ha.

+Objective to reduce fuel consumption by

+50%

-Objective to reduce fuel consumption by 50% As part of the Energy Program, the gradual abandonment of drying resulted in a 50% reduction in fuel consumption. \rightarrow Positive impact on the carbon footprint $c\tilde{0}{2}$ Positive impact on the carbon footprint with a reduction of approximately 300,000 metric tons of CO, eq.
+As part of the Energy Program, the gradual abandonment of drying resulted in a 50% reduction in fuel consumption.

+→ Positive impact on the carbon footprint

-2016 results for greenhouse gas emissions (GHG) were 880,000 metric tons of CO_2 equivalent.
+Positive impact on the carbon footprint with a reduction of approximately 300,000 metric tons of CO, eq.
+2016 results for greenhouse gas emissions (GHG) were 880,000 metric tons of $\mathrm{CO_2}$ equivalent.
 Efforts to roll out the GHG emissions policy continued with the implementation of CO, analyzers installed in drying ovens.

 IFA Protect & Sustain certification with a

-95% score
+95%

 New reward for efforts in operational excellence and management of the quality of industrial assets, with the IFA Protect & Sustain certificate of excellence obtained with a score of 95%.